Automotive Service Technicians and Mechanics

 Physical strength.
 Service technicians must sometimes lift and maneuver heavy parts such as engines and body panels.

 Troubleshooting skills.
-Service technicians must be able to use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
+Service technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
 They must be familiar with electronic control systems and the appropriate tools needed to fix and maintain them.

-The median annual wage for automotive service technicians and mechanics was $37,850 in May 2015.
+The median annual wage for automotive service technicians and mechanics is $46,880.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $21,020, and the highest 10 percent earned more than $63,330.
+The lowest 10 percent earned less than $29,010, and the highest 10 percent earned more than $75,100.

-In May 2015, the median annual wages for automotive service technicians and mechanics in the top industries in which they worked were as follows:
+The median annual wages for automotive service technicians and mechanics in the top industries in which they work are as follows:

 Most service technicians work full time, and many work evenings or weekends.
 Overtime is common.